guidalabs/kubernetes-fundamentals-exercises/k8s/hpa/README.md

 kubectl get hpa
 ```

-Now increase the load on the PHP container by querying the service from another container.
+Now increase the load on the frontend by querying the service from another container.
 Do this from another terminal session.

 ```
-kubectl apply -f loadgenerator.yaml kubectl exec -it loadgenerator -- /bin/sh -c "while sleep 0.01; do wget -qO- http://php-apache; done"
+kubectl apply -f loadgenerator.yaml kubectl exec -it loadgenerator -- /bin/sh -c "while sleep 0.01; do wget -qO- http://frontend:9898; done"
 ```

 From a new terminal session monitor the autoscaling status.

 ```
-kubectl get hpa php-apache --watch
+kubectl get hpa frontend --watch
 ```

 Within a moment the CPU target is reached and the application will start scaling.
 Confirm this by checking the pods.